tlin0809/isletAutoLabeler/README.md

 ## Notes

 - Use `isletAutoLabeler()` after dimensionality reduction (e.g., PCA), clustering, and running `RunUMAP()` on your Seurat object.
-- The function assumes the object is label-ready and uses default human markers unless specified otherwise.
+- The `findMechanismMarkers()`  function assumes the input object is label-ready and requires user input of marker genes for PCC analysis.
-- The output of `findMechanismMarkers()` includes volcano plots, DEGs, correlation matrices, and filtered lists of strongly correlated candidate markers.
-- `crossCompareMarkers()` helps reinforce biological relevance by filtering for direction and statistical significance across comparisons.
+- The `crossCompareMarkers()` function uses results from `findMechanismMarkers()` and requires 2 result variables as input.

 ## License